aravindhbeenaveni02-dev/Simple-Calculator-Java/README.md

 # Simple Calculator using Java

-This is a simple calculator project using Java.
+A simple calculator project developed using Java.

 ## Features
 - Addition